 Plus, state regulators and the industry don’t agree on how to interpret the rules.
 The lack of clarity opened the door for unlicensed charitable poker rooms to operate.
 Most of them shut down when they faced a $50,000 fine.
 VA lawmakers made that threat over the summer.

-Disputes may be new, but charitable gaming laws date back to the 1970s.
+Disputes may be new, but these Virginia gambling laws date back to the 1970s.
 The state formed strict rules with bingo in mind.
 Legislators prohibited poker and other card games under previous laws.